 - Headaches, originating at the skull’s base and radiating up to the forehead.

 Symptoms may present themselves immediately following an accident, but they may also occur hours or even days later.
 Rear-end collisions are a common cause of these kinds of neck injuries, but other types of accidents may also be a source of whiplash.
 Regardless of which sort of accident occurs, it is important for victims to be seen promptly by a doctor to ensure that their injuries are diagnosed and treated properly.
 Whiplash is not the same for each victim, and some forms may be more severe and require longer healing times.
 Victims may suffer muscle strain, as well as nerve damage associated with whiplash, and some people are subjected to chronic headaches or dizziness.
 Whiplash symptoms may also indicate the presence of a concussion or another serious head injury.
+Car accident lawyers assist in these cases.

 Holding Negligent Drivers Accountable